AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 **Select the type of emulator you wish to use:**
 ::guide-platform-filter
 ---
-filters: ['PC Emulator', 'Mobile Emulator', 'Wii U Virtual Console']
+filters: ['PC Emulator', 'Android', 'iOS', 'Wii U Virtual Console']
 filterSuffix: 'emulator'
 ---